 3.2 Screen resolution:

-Curved monitors fulfill the screen resolution demand of programmer?
+Do curved monitors fulfill the screen resolution demand of programmers?
 When it comes to curved monitors versus flat screens, there are a few subtle differences.4K resolution can be costly and necessitates the use of a strong graphics card.
 Most people don’t need 4K because 1440P or 1080P is all they desire since it will save them money.

 Curved screens provide the extra benefit of having a wider spectrum of colors, clearer visuals, and deeper black values.
 High-res displays make reading code easier because they provide increased clarity and detail.
 They are often also gentler on the eyes when compared to similar 1080P screens, or even other types of monitors such as flat-screen televisions or tablets.